 The Mediation Clinic is a one-semester course.

-- Students will undergo and must be able to pass a background check per Maricopa County Court regulations.
+• Students will undergo and must be able to pass a background check per Maricopa County Justice Court regulations.

-- Students will have the option of completing their graduation writing requirement through the Mediation Clinic by enrolling in a one-credit, pass/fail independent study with a 25 page paper completion requirement.
-Registration instructions will be provided to those interested during the first week of classes.
+• Students have the option of completing their graduation writing requirement by enrolling in a one-credit, pass/fail independent study with a 25-page paper requirement.
+Registration instructions will be provided during the first week of classes.

 Time commitment

-- Students must attend a three-day pre-semester training program the week prior to the start of classes.
-(Wednesday, Thursday and Friday before class begins).
-Please note your calendar and hold those days open in the event you are offered a seat in clinic.
+• Students must attend a three-day pre-semester training program the week prior to the start of classes before class begins.
+Please note your calendar and hold those days open in the event you are offered a seat in the clinic.
+The training days will not be rescheduled if it conflicts with the administration of the MPRE.

 Student Applications Dates for Clinic: